microsoft/amplify/README.md

 ## Usage

-There are multiple ways to use ebc
+There are multiple ways to use amplify

 ### Calling add_extension method